MadNoodle/CronChallenge/README.md

 # CronChallenge
 Simple Cron Parser
-In the root of the project run the command cat config.txt | swift run
+In the root of the project run the command cat config.txt | swift run CronParser Challenge 16:10